cuustard/uni/SCC.141.md

   - Error Tolerance
 - **Context**: what is the environment of the activity?
   - Physical environment
-  - Social encironment
+  - Social environment
   - Organisational context
   - When and where activities happen
-- **Technology**: what tools are being used currently? how might new developments be used?
+- **Technology**: what tools are being used currently?
+How might new developments be used?
   - Input, data, and commands
   - Output
   - Communications between people, devices, speed, etc